 I take my time this morning in the hotel, going for breakfast around 8AM and then taking a walk around the neighbourhood, knowing that I’ll be sitting in airports and airline seats for most of the afternoon and evening.
 I check out of the hotel just before noon and drive over to the airport’s short term parking lot.
 I contact the Tesla’s owners to let them know I’m ready to return the car to them.
 They tell me to just leave the car where it is and they will remotely lock it and pick it up later.
 The trip display in the vehicle shows that I drove 666.5 miles, used 189 kWh of electricity, and averaged 284 Wh/mi energy consumption.
 So if I was paying for the electricity to power the car, it would have cost me about $20!

 I check in with Delta airlines and see that my boarding pass shows the departure time for my flight from Tucson to Seattle is delayed to 6:25PM (was 3:55PM).
 Before going to the gate, and knowing how much of an actual delay I’m dealing with, I decide to have a meal at Noble Hops, a bar/restaurant by the Delta ticket area.
 They serve very nice craft beer on tap, and I have a delicious Shepard’s Pie with my Dragoon IPA – the bill comes to US$37 (CAD$50)!
-That said, I know the airline won’t be serving meals, so I will at least have one good meal under my belt to keep me going on what it looking to be an endurance contest.
+That said, I know the airline won’t be serving meals, so I will at least have one good meal under my belt to keep me going on what is looking to be an endurance contest.

-I proceed through airport security and find my gate, the estimated departure time has slipped yet again to 8:00PM.
+I proceed through airport security and find my gate, and see that the estimated departure time has slipped yet again to 8:00PM.
 At this point, the gate staff rebook me to the last flight out of Seattle for Victoria at 11:17PM, arriving in Victoria at midnight.
 Our aircraft is still stuck in Seattle due to bad weather, and will have to be de-iced for a second time before they depart, which means it will be 9:10PM before it will depart Tucson back to Seattle.
 That means I’ll miss my connecting flight to Victoria and I will have to overnight in Seattle.
 I hate airlines!

 The gate staff are doing their best by offering free snacks and beverages.
 They hand me three meal coupons worth $15 each for breakfast, lunch and dinner in either Tucson or Seattle airport.
 I go down a couple of gates and find a bar that serves food and order a grilled chicken sandwich, using one of the coupons.
 Several of the passengers on my flight are at the bar drinking.
 After all this, the aircraft finally pulls away from the gate at 9:15pm.
 It will be a 3 hour and 11 minute flight according to the onboard announcement.
 This is an Embaerer aircraft, which means it’s small: one isle with two seats on either side, small overhead compartments, and the seats are quite cramped.